Josephblt/Rubik-s-Challenge/README.md

 Don't know how to solve the Cube?
 You have problems finding and pressing multiple keys at the same time in your keyboard?

 Look no further.
 This game combines the classic 80's challenge with impossible to understand controls.
-Get ready to take a hard task and turn it into to a nearly impossible, highly annoying task.
+Get ready to take a hard task and turn it into to a nearly impossible, highly annoying one.

 Just [download](https://github.com/Josephblt/RubiksChallenge/releases/download/1.0/Rubik.s.Challenge.V1.0.zip "download"), run and have fun.